themesberg/tailwind-vue-starter/README.md

-# Tailwind CSS + Vue 3 + Flowbite Starter
+# Tailwind CSS + Vue 3 + Flowbite Starter (Vite)

 Get started with this starter project based on a Tailwind CSS, Vue 3 and Flowbite configuration to help you get started building website applications based on the utility classes from Tailwind CSS and components from Flowbite.

-This repository is bnased on the [Tailwind CSS + Vue](https://flowbite.com/docs/getting-started/vue/) guide on the Flowbite website.
+This repository is based on the [Tailwind CSS + Vue](https://flowbite.com/docs/getting-started/vue/) guide on the Flowbite website.

 ## Getting started